 When headed off on a weekend trip in the cooler months (or perhaps higher altitudes) take the basic weekend packing list above and adjust as needed for your destination and weather to include things like:

 - Warm and/or waterproof shoes or hiking boots.
-I love these hiking shoes.
+Buy my favorite hiking shoes on Amazon.

 - Wool socks